 How is it that if they have employed chi kung techniques, they still do not have the benefits of chi kung, like overcoming illness and attaining good health and vitality?
 It is because they do not have energy flow.
 In the same way, a lot of people today practice Taiji techniques, but they do not have the benefits of Taijiquan.
 It is because they do not have internal force and combat application.
 Actually they have not practiced Taijiquan, which is an internal martial art, though they think they have; they have practiced only external Taiji forms.
 Similarly many people have not practiced chi kung, which is an art of energy, though they think they have; they have only practiced gentle physical exercise.

 When practicing the Five-Animal Play, can I change from one Play to another?

 You don't have to follow the order of the Five-Animal Play.
 You can, for example, start with the Money Play, then change to the Bird Play.
 You can change to another play when you have just started the first play, are half way through the play, or when you have completed the Play.

 You can also practice one or more other chi kung exercises besides one or more of the Five-Animal Play, and in any order.
-For example, you may start with the Deer Play, next change to Carrying the Moon, and then toe Bone Marrow Cleansing at the muscle level.
+For example, you may start with the Deer Play, next change to Carrying the Moon, and then Bone Marrow Cleansing at the Muscle level.
 Or you may start with Double Dragons of 18 Jewels, then change to the Bear Play.

 The techniques of chi kung are a physical mixture, like making coffee with milk.
 You can put coffee powder first, then sugar, add hot water and then milk.
-Or you can put in milf first, pour in hot water and add sugar and coffee power.
+Or you can put in milk first, pour in hot water and add sugar and coffee power.
 You can make coffee with milk in any way and any order you like.